stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/neoepitope.md

     FastQ format).
 4. The input FastQs will be aligned against the Optitype HLA reference sequences using razers3 (see <https://github.com/FRED-2/OptiType>).
-5. The fished FastQs will be used for HLA typing using Opitype.
+5. The fished FastQs will be used for HLA typing using Optitype.

 ### Epitope Prediction Algorithm